aws/karpenter-provider-aws/website/content/en/preview/tasks/set-resource-limits.md

 Review the [Kubernetes core API](https://github.com/kubernetes/api/blob/37748cca582229600a3599b40e9a82a951d8bbbf/core/v1/resource.go#L23) (`k8s.io/api/core/v1`) for more information on `resources`.

 ### Implementation

-Karpenter refuses to allocate new resources while at least one resource limit is *exceeded*.
-In other words, resource limits aren't hard limits, they only apply once Karpenter detects that a limit has been crossed.

-**Example:**

-A resource limit of 1000 CPUs is set.
-996 CPU cores are currently allocated.
-The resource limit is not met.

-In response to pending pods, Karpenter calculates a new 6 core instance is needed.
-Karpenter *creates* the instance.

-1002 CPU cores are now allocated.
-The resource limit is in now met/exceeded.

-In response to a new set of pending pods, Karpenter calculates another 6 core instance is needed.
-Karpenter *does not create* the instance, because the resource limit has been met.

 {{% alert title="Note" color="primary" %}}
 Karpenter provisioning is highly parallel.
 Because of this, limit checking is eventually consistent, which can result in overrun during rapid scale outs.